What is Tax Planning: A Comprehensive Guide (2023)

 So, why the difference?

-First, you’re paying taxes on your taxable income, which is lower than your gross income, or your AGI.
+First, you’re paying taxes on your taxable income.
+This is lower than your gross income, or your AGI.
 Your taxable income is the income remaining after your deductions (both above the line and below the line).

-As a general rule, your average tax rate will always be lower than your marginal tax bracket.
+As a general rule, your average tax rate will always be lower than your marginal tax bracket, unless you fall in the 10% tax bracket.

 Above the line vs. below the line deductions